 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 3.
-Segment profit represents the profit earned by each segment without allocation of unallocated income and expenses mainly including certain depreciation on property, plant and equipment, depreciation on investment properties, change in fair value of derivatives and financial assets at FVTPL, general office expenses, professional fee in relation to transfer of listing, certain finance costs and net foreign exchange gains (losses).
+Segment profit represents the profit earned by each segment without allocation of unallocated income and expenses mainly including certain depreciation on property, plant and equipment, depreciation on investment properties, change in fair value of financial assets at FVTPL, general office expenses, certain finance costs, net gains on disposal of property, plant and equipment and net foreign exchange (losses) gains.
 This is consistent with the measure reported to the CODM of the Group for the purposes of resource allocation and performance assessment.